AnuVi/projekt_andmeanalyysi_aines/readme_ENG.md

-_My part of the group project for the Data Analysis Course and the English translation was made with the help of AI.
-Also pics are in Estonian at the moment_
+_My part of the group project for the Data Analysis Course.
+The English translation was made with the help of AI.
+Pics/tables are in Estonian at the moment._

--[The relationship between genre and series]
+- [The relationship between genre and series]
   - [Hypotheses]

--[The relationship between series/books and year] -[Hypotheses]
+- [The relationship between series/books and year]

--[Dataset]
+  - [Hypotheses]

+- [Dataset]

 # The Relationship Between Genre and Series